nitrain/nitrain/README.md

 print(trainer.model)
 ```

-If you have signed up for an account at www.nitrain.dev, you can also train your model in the cloud using the `CloudTrainer` class.
+If you have signed up for an account at nitrain.dev then you can also train your model in the cloud using the `CloudTrainer` class.
 All training takes place on HIPAA-compliant GPU servers with competitive pricing.

 ```python
 trainer = trainers.CloudTrainer(model=model, task='regression',